guligo/experiments/README.md

 ### game-of-life

-Implementation of Conway's game of life in JS using OOP principles and HTML5 canvas.
+Implementation of Conway's game of life in JavaScript using OOP principles and HTML5 canvas.